asherliu/tensortao/README.md

 --------
 Further Development
 --------------
-This repo serves as the purpose of helping developers to, instead of distracted by coding tools to convert graph, immediately focusing on developing graph algorithms.
+This repo serves as the purpose of helping developers to, instead of distracted by coding tools to convert graph, immediately focusing on developing graph algorithms, such as, BFS, SSSP, PageRank, and etc.

-One example of using graph reader to develop BFS can be found here: https://github.com/asherliu/Multi-threaded-BFS

 ----